omeka/Documentation/source/Reference/libraries/Omeka/Http/Client.rst

     Wrapper for Zend_Http_Client.

-    Adds the following functionality:
+    Adds the following functionality: retries on timeouts.

-    Retries on timeouts.

     .. php:attr:: _maxRetries